An efficient and convergent finite element scheme for Cahn--Hilliard equations with dynamic boundary conditions: Introduction

 \section{Introduction}

-Different approaches to model the hydrodynamics of fluid mixtures have been widely used in literature..
+Different approaches to model the hydrodynamics of fluid mixtures have been widely used in literature.
 In addition to the conventional sharp interface models which consist of separate hydrodynamic systems for each component of the mixture, there are diffuse interface models.
-In these models, the hyper-surface description of the fluid-fluid interface is replaced by a small transition region, where mixing of the macroscopically immiscible fluids is allowed, which leads to a smooth transition between the pure phases.
-In its easiest form, a diffuse interface model for two phases in a domain $\Omega$ with boundary $\Gamma=\partial\Omega$ reads
+In these models, the hyper-surface description of the fluid-fluid interface is replaced by a small transition region, where mixing of the macroscopically immiscible fluids is allowed.
+This leads to a smooth transition between the pure phases.
+In this manuscript, we analyze a numerical scheme for a diffuse interface model featuring dynamic boundary conditions, which was derived recently by C. Liu and H. Wu \cite{Liu2019}.
+In an open domain $\Omega$ with boundary $\Gamma=\partial\Omega$ and outer normal vector $\bs{n}$, this model reads

+with suitable initial conditions for the phase-field parameter $\phi$ in $\overline{\Omega}$.
+Here, $\Delta_\Gamma$ denotes the Laplace--Beltrami operator, the positive parameters $\mobO$ and $\mobG$ are the mobility constants in the domain and on the boundary, the constant $\sigma>0$ is related to the surface tension, $\kappa\geq0$ describes the influence of surface diffusion, and $\delta$ and $\deltaG$ prescribe the width of the transition area in the domain and on the boundary.
+The potentials $F$ and $G$ which govern the chemical potentials $\mu$ and $\muG$ will be discussed below in more detail.
+In \eqref{eq:model}, it is assumed that $\phi$ is defined on $\overline{\Omega}$ and that its evolution is governed by a chemical potential defined on $\Omega$ and an additional one defined on $\Gamma=\partial\Omega$.
+In contrast to other approaches (cf. \cite{Goldstein2011}), $\muO$ and $\muG$ are distinct quantities which are only coupled via the normal derivative of $\phi$.

+In the recent years, various different boundary conditions for Cahn--Hilliard equations have been discussed.
+The easiest form of a diffuse interface model for two-phase flow reads

-in combination with suitable initial conditions for the phase-field parameter $\phi$.
-Here, $\bs{n}$ is the outer normal vector of the domain $\Omega$, $\mobO>0$ is a mobility constant, $\sigma>0$ is a parameter related to surface tension, and the parameter $\delta>0$ prescribes the width of the interfacial area.
-The chemical potential $\mu$ given as the first variation of the free energy
+in combination with initial conditions for $\phi$.
+The chemical potential $\mu$ is given as the first variation of the free energy

+where $F$ is a double-well potential with minima in $\phi=\pm1$ representing the pure fluid phases.
+Typical choices for $F$ are the logarithmic double-well potential with $0<\theta<\theta_c$, the double obstacle potential